What to do if you are an Executor or Administrator

 If there is no Will, you will need to distribute the estate in accordance with the intestacy laws.

 I hope that this article has played a small part in clearing that jumble in your head.
-You do not need a solicitor to deal with the administration of an estate, but if you would like one for any part or parts of the administration, please do get in touch, my direct dial is 0117 953 4791 or you can email me at email@example.com
+You do not need a solicitor to deal with the administration of an estate, but if you would like one for any part or parts of the administration, please do get in touch, by calling 0117 9390350 or you can email email@example.com